Saturday, November 15, 2025

 After a 10-minute intermission, the setting was a fiesta.
 Two actors (Francheska Andaya and Akin Cullarin) came out to teach the audience how to sing a couple of verses of a song that they will ask us to sing during the show.
 There was a five-piece band there to play the musical score and songs live.
 While the first play only had the stage lit up with audience area pitch dark, this second had all the house lights on brightly the whole time.

-The second play is "May Katwiran ang Katwiran," written by National Artist Rolando Tinio.
-This new staging was by UP Theatre Arts student MJ Briones with co-director and mentor Charles Yee.
-The stage would represent the various settings of the story as Senyor and his Kasama make their way to the other side of the mountain.
-They start from the town, to the middle of the sea in a raft, and finally, in the middle to a forest where bandits roam.
+The second play is "May Katwiran ang Katwiran," written by National Artist for Literature and Theater Rolando Tinio in 1972.
+This current first-ever staging by DUP is directed by UP Theatre Arts student MJ Briones, with mentor-director Charles Yee.
+The stage represented the various settings of the story as Senyor and his Kasama make their way to the other side of the mountain.
+They start from the town proper, to the middle of the sea, and finally, in the middle to a forest where bandits roam.

 En route, Senyor and Kasama would discuss before making important decisions, like how to share their food rations, how to survive a sinking raft, and how to avoid getting the attention of bandits.
 Even if the approach was comedy, this play was tackling an important concept of social justice.
 When life and death decisions were being made in society, rules were invariably be defined by the rich to favor the rich, leaving the poor to accept scraps.

 Kerr Allen, with his fair skin and mestizo looks, was perfectly cast as the wily Senyor.
 On the other hand, Daniel Duplon deglamorized himself with unkempt hair and a slouch to make a convincing Kasama.
 The dynamic interaction between these two went back and forth for more than 15 acts, each time demonstrating how social justice swung unfairly.
-Every line was witty yet thought-provoking, steadily building-up until it reached a suspenseful climax
+Every line was witty yet thought-provoking, steadily building-up until it reached a suspenseful climax, with the ensemble Andaya, Cullarin, Pat Ebro, Camille Fabian and Julianne Quimio as bandits.

 "Para Kay Tony: Tungo sa Ginintuang Alaala" runs from November 14 to 30, 2025 at the IBG-KAL Theater, UP Diliman, Quezon City.
 Regular tickets cost P1000 via Ticketmelon (LINK), or via Google Form (LINK).